concrete-jungle-org/TreeMap/db/readme.md

 ## Directory Contents:

 - `tree_parent.dump`: what the app originally worked with
-- `tree_parent.sqlite`: a conversion of the mysql dump file into an sqlite file
+- `tree_parent.sqlite`: a conversion of the mysql dump file into an sqlite file (orig schema)
 - `airtable.sqlite`: an export of the data from airtable (new schema)
 - `alter_xxx`: sqlite scripts to be executed against an airtable backup found in the [cj-airtable repo](https://github.com/natomato/cj-airtable).
 - `database.php.mysql`: contains the db connection code used if reverting the app to old production-like state
-- `dbpass.php.mysql`: contains the password file used if reverting the app to old production-like state that uses mysql
+- `dbpass.php`: Not included, this file has the pw required to connect to mysql db.
+Stored on nfshost server only.
+Used if reverting the app to old production-like state

 ## Dev Tips